Varsilias/Varsilias/README.md

 ### Hi there 👋 Welcome.

-#### I’m currently working on Opensource, Backend and Cloud based Applications.
+#### I’m currently working on Opensource, Backend and Cloud based Projects.

 #### How to reach me: